Fortifications of Diyarbakır: History

 Diyarbakir's walls were first built in 297 AD by the Romans, who had colonized the city in 230 AD.
 In 349 AD the walls were significantly expanded or reconstructed under the order of Emperor Constantius II.
 Over the next 1500+ years, these walls were expanded and reconstructed using volcanic rock from the surrounding region.
-The site includes remains from the Hurrians, Romans, Sejuks, Artuqids, Aq Qoyunlu, Ottomans.
+The site includes remains from the Hurrians, Romans, Abbasids, Sejuks, Artuqids, Aq Qoyunlu, Ottomans.
 The city is considered to have a "multi-cultural, multi-lingual, and multi-culture character".

 Harput Gate (or Dağ Kapı), the northern gate of the city.
 The gate preserves a Byzantine-era design but was reconstructed in 909 during the Abbasid period.

 The walls were expanded and restored during the Byzantine period, particularly under Justinian I (6th century).
 After the Muslim conquest of the region in the 7th century, they underwent further restorations and reconstructions by various Muslim dynasties.
 Most of the walls in their current form today date from these medieval Muslim constructions.

 In 899, after a revolt of the city's governor, the Abbasid caliph al-Mu'tadid ordered some parts of the walls to be demolished, including the Harput and Mardin gates (the north and south gates), and possibly the other main gates to the east and west.
 Surviving inscriptions attest that the Harput and Mardin gates were rebuilt in 909 on the orders of the Abbasid caliph al-Muqtadir, and it's likely that other parts of the walls demolished in 899 were repaired at this time.
 Starting around this period, craftsmen began to carve animal images onto new parts of the walls, in addition to Arabic inscriptions recording their work.

 Under the Marwanids, work was undertaken to fortify the southeastern section of the walls in particular.
 During the brief period of Great Seljuk control of the city after 1088, the walls and towers were completely rebuilt by Malik-Shah I, though work was focused on the west walls.
 Under the Inalid dynasty (12th century), work continued on the eastern walls, between the New Gate (Yeni Kapı) and the Citadel.
 Up until this period, renovations had generally imitated Roman designs and masonry, using large blocks set in regular courses.

 The Ulu Beden Tower in the southern city walls.
 It was built in 1208 during the Artuqid period and features carved Arabic inscriptions, animal motifs, and muqarnas.

 The Inalids were expelled in the late 12th century by the Ayyubid ruler Saladin and were replaced by the Artuqids, who ruled the city until the 15th century.
 The Artuqid work on the walls featured much finer craftsmanship and used much smaller cut stones than the traditional Roman or Roman-imitating masonry.
 The Artuqids rebuilt the citadel in 1206–1207.
 In 1208–1209, they also built the two prominent towers along the southern wall, known as the Yedi Kardeş Tower and the Evli Beden or Ulu Beden Tower.
 These towers are distinguished by their carved stone decoration of calligraphic inscriptions and figurative images of animals and mythological creatures.